TheIoTLearningInitiative/InternetOfThingsSensors/documentation/documentation/I2C.md

 |A4 | SDA |
 |A5 | SCL |

-Well in your Edison's command-line type each command and hit enter :)
+Well in your Edison's command-line type each command and hit Enter :)

 ### For Edison using Arduino Breakout Board